 Witness temple rituals, divination and ancient Chinese religious practices at Taiwan's oldest Mazu Temple.

-If you suffer from smoke allergy stay away from here.
+If you suffer from asthma, or any form of breathing problem stay away from here.
 No joke!
 All day long, Taiwanese people congregate here from all over Taiwan to burn huge amounts of incense to honor Matsu (Mazu), Goddess of the Sea.

-It's imperative you come have a look.
-A visit to this archaic Chinese temple is truly unforgettable.
+A visit to this archaic Taoist Chinese temple is truly unforgettable.
+It's one of my favorite temples in Taiwan.

 Lugang's Old Market Street has to be my favorite pedestrian alley on the island.
 You just see so much while strolling down the atmospheric narrow lanes; artists painting Chinese fans and writing calligraphy on lanterns, preserved Qing dynasty buildings, elders sipping tea or playing Mahjong...
 The settings seem to come straight out of Tintin's Blue Lotus adventure.
 It all looks so...
 Chinese!